 To Add a Whitelist

-You use a whitelist to ensure that specified events are excluded from triggering the rule.
-Whitelists can be based on geographic location, or customer-defined enrichment CSV or Context Hub list sources.
+You use a whitelist to ensure that specified entities are excluded from triggering the rule.
+Whitelists can be based on geographic location, in-memory enrichment, or Context Hub list sources.
 For example, if you want to create a rule that only triggers for IP addresses outside of the US, you can create a whitelist of US IP addresses.

 - After you add a meta condition, click and select Add Whitelist Condition.

 - In the EnterWhitelist Name field, select an enrichment source.
-Any enrichment source loaded from a CSV or Context Hub list, or a named window in Esper, can be used as the source for a whitelist.
+Any in-memory enrichment, Context Hub list, or a named window in Esper can be used as the source for a whitelist.